 Despite recent changes to the program, another option is Flying Blue, the frequent flyer program for Air France and KLM which offers award flights to Hawaii operated by Delta for as low as 35,000 miles round-trip in economy class.
 Flying Blue is one of a few airlines that partner with Ultimate Rewards, Membership Rewards, ThankYou Points, and Marriott Bonvoy, making it one of the easiest programs to fund a balance for redemption.

 You can earn Membership Rewards points with many American Express cards, including:

 - The Platinum Card® from American Express

 The key is knowing which points make the most sense for your unique situation.
-If you value flexibility, it's hard to go past Chase Ultimate Rewards with some of the best transfer partners available at the best rates.
-The Chase Sapphire Preferred® Card on its own is enough to get you one round-trip first-class ticket, or round-trip economy fares for you and a companion!
-Remember
+If you value flexibility, it's hard to beat Chase Ultimate Rewards with some of the best transfer partners available at the best rates.

 Have a preferred travel rewards currency for trips to Hawaii?
 Let us know in the comments!

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.